 1. Reduction of elemental S in anaerobic respiration

-Elemental sulfur can be used in respiratory process.
-Desulfuromonas acetoxidans grows on acetate anaerobically.
-It uses elemental sulfur instead of oxygen in its energy producing metabolism.
+Elemental sulfur can be used in the respiratory process.
+Desulfuromonas acetoxidans grow on acetate anaerobically.
+It uses elemental sulfur instead of oxygen in its energy-producing metabolism.

 CH3COOH + 2 H2O + 4 S = 2 CO2 + 4 H2S

 Desulfuromonas occurs in anaerobic sediments rich in sulfide and elemental sulfur.
 It also lives syntrophically with the phototrophic green sulfur bacteria that photooxidize H2S to S and excrete elemental sulfur extracellularly.

 From submarine hydrothermal vent environments, extremely thermophilic anaerobic archaea were isolated that are capable of sulfur respiration with hydrogen gas.
 Several species of Thermoproteus, Pyrobaculum and Pyrodictium were described to carry out this chemolithotrophic reaction.
 Pyrodictium occultum is the most thermophilic member of the group, having an optimal growth temperature of 110 C. It is probably an advantage for these extreme thermophiles that sulfur is present in hydrothermal vent regions in a molten state, whereas at room temperature it is a hydrophobic solid.
 Sulfur respiration occurs with molecular hydrogen.

 The reduction of sulfate results in the production of hydrogen sulfide.
 When obligately anaerobic bacteria carry out dissimilatory sulfate reduction, they are referred to as sulfate reducers or sulfidogens.